MATH3130 (Introduction to Linear Algebra)

 - Homework

-- Homework is due at the beginning of class, usually on Mondays.
-Some,
+- Homework is due at the beginning of class.

-but not all of the problems will be graded.
-Justify all
+Some, but not all of the problems will be graded.
+Justify all your answers.

-your answers.
-You should assume that late homework will not be graded.
+You should assume that late work will not be graded.

 - Students With Disabilities

-a letter from Disability Services in a timely manner (for exam accommodations
+your accommodation letter from Disability Services to your faculty member in a

-addressed.
-Disability Services determines accommodations based on documented
+determines accommodations based on documented disabilities in the academic

-- If you have a temporary medical condition or injury, see Temporary
+dsinfo@colorado.edu for further assistance.
+If you have a temporary medical

 - Missed Exams